Skip to content

 Defaults

-Depending on the target set by invoketarget, invoking the button will trigger additional behaviours alongside the event dispatch.
-In addition the following table represents how built-in invocations on specific element types are handled.
-Note that this list is ordered and higher rules take precedence:
+Depending on the target set by commandfor, invoking the button will trigger additional behaviours alongside the event dispatch, depending on the value of command.
+The following table represents how built-in invocations on specific element types are handled.

-When the invokeaction attribute is missing it will default to an auto state.
+When the command attribute is missing it will default to an invalid state.

 Invokee Elementaction hintBehaviour

-<dialog>'close'If the <dialog> is open, close and use the button value for returnValue
+<dialog>'close'If the <dialog> is open, close and use the button value for returnValue.
+Similar to `.close(value)

 Invokee Elementaction hintBehaviour